tinacms/tina.io/content/blog/tina-cms-get-started.md

 ### Fields

-Fields instructs the Content API of the type of content expected.
+The "fields" property instructs the Content API of the type of content expected.
 For example, `text`, as well as the queryable name and the name to display to your content team.
 Fields are an array of objects that are a child of collections.
 We use this to retrieve the content from the Markdown or JSON files.
 These fields should map to your *frontmatter* and we also use this to create the UI elements for editing.

 ```ts
 fields: [